 We would like to welcome you to the Market Weighton Town Council Website and hope that you will find it very useful and informative.

 The Council consists of 13 councillors who were elected in May 2015, and in the office a Full Time Town Clerk and an Administrative Officer.
 Market Weighton Town Council aims to maintain a good quality of life for town residents of all ages, supports activities which attract visitors thereby making the town sustainable; and hopes soon to achieve and maintain Quality Council status.
-The currant Electorate of Market Weighton is 5,344.
+The current Electorate of Market Weighton is 5,344.

 The full time Handyman, part time Assistant Handyman and Cemetery Caretaker maintain the following open spaces which are enjoyed by both residents and visitors: St Helens Well, The Monkey Run & Butterfly Area, War Memorial Playing Field, Londesborough Road Wildlife Sanctuary, the Green and the Holme Road Allotments.

 In addition Market Weighton Town Council manages Holme Road Cemetery which was recently extended after additional land was purchased and Aspen Close Play Park.
 Town Council staff also maintain the local footpaths from York Road to Driffield Road, Aspen Close to Goodmanham, Scotts Croft to Henleys Farm, St Williams to Cox's Haulage, Roman Road (Humber Street) to Sancton Road, Hawling Road to St Williams and Cliff Road to Sancton.
-Council staff also run the local Market on the third Saturday of each month as well as supplying and maintaining wayside seats, bus shelters and maintaining planters around the area, as well as the CCTV system in the parks and the town which has recently been upgraded.
+The Council also supply and maintain wayside seats, bus shelters, waste and salt bins and planters around the area, as well as the CCTV system in the parks and the town which has recently been upgraded.

 The Town Hall at 2 Linegate, is staffed 9am to 5pm Monday to Thursday, 9am to 1pm Fridays.
 Residents frequently call in with enquiries on a range of topics and can view plans that have been submitted for consultation, burial records, minutes of Town Council Meetings, (which go back for many years) scrap books of news items about the town and Dog Bags for a small donation.